 Sandwiched between ancient redwoods and the Pacific Ocean, Mendocino’s wild and rugged landscape gives it a secluded feel.
 And yet, its unconventional and adventurous spirit is a draw for visitors of all ages.
 In this post, we share the best things to do with kids on the Mendocino coast.

 If you’re thinking about a visit to Mendocino, read on for kid-friendly activities plus some great places to stay and eat.
-I’ve also added a four-day itinerary to show how all these activities can blend for an amazing family adventure!
+I’ve also added a four-day itinerary to show how all these activities can blend together an amazing family adventure!

 Things are changing fast – make sure to double-check what’s open before your trip.
 And be sure to follow all local guidelines to keep yourself and others safe!